 More funeral song ideas

 You might not find a funeral song that feels right straight away.
 It’s normal to look for a while before settling on something.
-Here are some more ideas that could help you find the right one.
+Find more ideas in our collection of funeral poems, readings and music.